grafana/xk6-ts/README.md

     console.log(string)
     ```
  - mix and match JavaScript and TypeScript
-   - import TypeScript module from JavaScript script/module
+   - import TypeScript module from JavaScript module
-   - import JavaScript module from TypeScript script/module
+   - import JavaScript module from TypeScript module

 ## Download

 You can download pre-built k6 binaries from [Releases](https://github.com/szkiba/xk6-ts/releases/) page.
 Check [Packages](https://github.com/szkiba/xk6-ts/pkgs/container/xk6-ts) page for pre-built k6 Docker images.

-**Build**
+## Build

 The [xk6](https://github.com/grafana/xk6) build tool can be used to build a k6 that will include xk6-faker extension: